North Korea, China discuss 'true peace', denuclearisation - KCNA

 “It’s not irreversible.
 They could come back if the dialogue loses speed, or if North Korea doesn’t live up to its denuclearisation commitment,” she said.

 Kim is on his third visit to China this year.
-Xi offered high praise to the North Korean leader on Tuesday for the “positive outcome” of last week’s summit with Trump.
+Xi praised Kim on Tuesday for the “positive outcome” of the summit with Trump.

-KCNA also reported that Xi said relations between China and North Korea had entered a new level of development since Kim’s first visit in March and that the agreements made between the two leaders were being carried out “one-by-one”.
+KCNA also reported that Xi said relations between China and North Korea had reached a new level of development since Kim’s first visit in March and that the pacts by the two leaders were being carried out “one-by-one”.

-Kim also told Xi he was willing to bolster bilateral friendship and cooperation, it said.
+Kim also told Xi he was willing to bolster friendship and cooperation, it said.

 It was widely expected that Kim would visit Beijing to brief Xi on his summit with Trump, which included Pyongyang agreeing to hand over the remains of troops missing from the 1950-53 Korean War.

-Two U.S. officials told Reuters on Tuesday North Korea could start that process within the next few days.
+Two U.S. officials told Reuters on Tuesday that North Korea could start that process soon.

+In Washington on Wednesday, U.S. Defence Secretary Jim Mattis told reporters that discussions were continuing on obtaining the remains of U.S. troops.

+Mattis said he would meet with Trump’s national security adviser on Friday to discuss the issue of joint military exercises with South Korea.
+He said he would visit China and South Korea next week.

-Reporting by Christine Kim; Additional reporting by Joori Roh and Joyce Lee in SEOUL and Idrees Ali in WASHINGTON; Editing by James Dalgleish and Paul Tait
+Reporting by Christine Kim and Christian Shepherd; additional reporting by Joori Roh and Joyce Lee in SEOUL and Idrees Ali in WASHINGTON; Editing by Paul Tait, Clarence Fernandez and Grant McCool